 CBC changes how DFPS procures, contracts, and pays for foster care services.
 Under a performance-based grant agreement, a single contractor provides services to children and families within a designated community area.
-In Stage I, this Single Source Continuum Contractor (SSCC) is responsible for ensuring the full continuum of paid foster care placements and other services for children in the state's legal conservatorship.
+In Stage I, the Single Source Continuum Contractor (SSCC) is responsible for ensuring the full continuum of paid foster care placements and other services for children in the state's legal conservatorship.
 SSCCs also support adoption recruitment, matching, and home studies.
 In Stage II, the SSCC expands services to include unverified relative or "kinship" placements and services to parents, and the SSCC has sole responsibility for the legal case management function.
 In Stage III, the SSCC continues the provision of all Stage I and II services and is awarded with financial incentives and remedies for permanency outcomes and additional performance measures for child safety and well-being.

 Evaluation of CBC is ongoing to support Continuous Quality Improvement (CQI) and includes both process and outcome evaluation components.
 Texas Family Code, Chapter 264, subchapter B-1 requires DFPS' evaluation of CBC to have "an independent evaluation of each contractor's processes and fiscal and qualitative outcomes."
 OCBCT continues to evaluate whether the staged approach is the best to implement CBC statewide.
 The OCBCT and DFPS contracted with Texas Tech University to conduct a process evaluation of each stage of CBC in each established community.
-The process evaluation is a tool the department uses to assess implementation of CBC in each community, identify the key successes and barriers, and correct course as needed.
+The process evaluation was to be used as a tool for the department to assess implementation of CBC in each community, identify the key successes and barriers, and correct course as needed.
 The CBC process evaluation was completed in November 2020 and can be found on the CBC website.
-On-going process evaluations through Texas Tech University will continue, and work is underway with the DFPS Office of Data and Systems Improvement and the SSCCs to make a long-term sustainable plan for statewide community-based care.
-An updated process evaluation is planned to be released by Texas Tech University in FY23.
+On-going process evaluations through a Texas university will continue, and work is underway with the DFPS Office of Data and Systems Improvement and the SSCCs to make a long-term sustainable plan for statewide community-based care implementation.
+An updated process evaluation is planned to be released in 2024.

 The OCBCT and DFPS continue to work with the Center for Child Welfare Data, affiliated with Chapin Hall of the University of Chicago, to support the outcome evaluation.
 Chapin Hall provides independent data analysis of each SSCC's performance on placements within 50 miles and paid foster care days, the basis for the fiscal model and incentive payments in Stage III.
-Chapin Hall and OCBCT, with the input of the SSCCs, will be finalizing Stage III in the next year.
-DFPS further consults with Chapin Hall on Continuous Quality Improvement processes to oversee CBC in Stage II, for which all current SSCCs are in.
+Chapin Hall, DFPS, and the OCBCT are working to finalize the Stage III parameters to move eligible SSCCs into Stage III in Fall 2023.

 The CBC Quality Indicators, often referred to as guiding principles and developed by the DFPS Public Private Partnership (PPP), provides a shared vision for quality services and outcomes under CBC.
 The achievement of quality indicators is the first major deliverable in the SSCC contract and guides the performance-based contract.
 CBC contract performance measures reported in Sections B and C of the Appendices align to the quality indicators, where aggregate data is available in DFPS' automated case management data system, IMPACT (Information Management Protecting Adults and Children in Texas), for measurement.
-Contract performance measures are not an evaluation of Community-Based Care, though they may pave the way for future evaluation efforts that connect CBC quality indicators to positive permanency outcomes.
+Contract performance measures indicate the status of the SSCC at a point in time, alone these are not an evaluation of Community-Based Care system of care, though each support the evaluation efforts that connect CBC quality indicators to the overall goal of the system and positive permanency outcomes.